tinode/chat/docs/API.md

 ## How it Works?

-Tinode is an IM router and a store.
+MidnightChat is an IM router and a store.
 Conceptually it loosely follows a publish-subscribe model.

 Server connects sessions, users, and topics.
 Session is a network connection between a client application and the server.
 User represents a human being who connects to the server with a session.
 Topic is a named communication channel which routes content between sessions.